avantifellows/af-airbyte/README.md

 Visit http://localhost:8000 to verify the deployment.

-### 6. You will be asked for a username and password.
+<b>6.
+You will be asked for a username and password.
 By default, that's username `airbyte` and password `password`.
-Once you deploy airbyte to your servers, be sure to change these in your environment's .env file:
+Once you deploy airbyte to your servers, be sure to change these in your environment's `.env` file:<b/>

 ```